 Peter Stark’s courses focus on the individual, with emphasis on observing and discussing skills and difficulties.
-Groups are small, with a maximum of eight students.
-Communication, baton technique and posture (with emphasis on Alexander Technique) are investigated.
+The class is small, with a maximum of only eight students.
+Communication, ba-ton technique and posture (with emphasis on Alexander Technique) are investigated.
 Discussion sessions are analytical and critical, but offered within a supportive context.
 Every member of the course should go away with a clear idea of how he/she comes across in a working situation, and how to proceed towards further development in their own environment.

 Baton technique is discussed in detail, but as a means to an end rather than an end in itself.
 The communication of body language, rehearsal technique and posture are also investigated, the latter under the watchful eye of Rachel Erdos, our ‘resident’ Alexander Technique teacher.
 Technique is viewed as a way of communicating advanced musical ideas – phrasing, balance, architecture etc. – and as a language by which one communicates concepts and thoughts.
 Practical sessions are video recorded, the results being made available at cost price to each participant at the end of the course.

 The courses are aimed at anyone from advanced student to professional.
 They cater for those who have purpose and vision, rather than just conducting experience.
 There is no orchestra to work with; instead the class forms an ad hoc ensemble for practical sessions.
 This preserves the privacy that is necessary to foster in-depth criticism, but also allows constructive help to whoever is direct-ing.
 Each course focuses on 2-3 study works, which are chosen to provide challenges for the direc-tor rather than to intimidate the players!

 One-day seminars run from 10.00 until 18.00 each day, and are aimed at those who want a comprehensive introduction to the art of conducting.
 Basic techniques are investigated, together with an investigation into the importance of posture and psychology.
 Light-hearted but informative, the seminar is designed to help those who have to direct ensembles and choirs, but who have had little or no training.